Books read in 2024

 8. Day One, Abigail Dean

-I have been looking forward to reading whatever Abigail Dean wrote next as soon as I finished Girl A. The danger, of course, is that she might have been a one-idea writer.
+I have been looking forward to reading whatever Abigail Dean wrote next since the minute I finished Girl A. The danger, of course, is that she might have been a one-idea writer.
 Nope.
 This is really good.
 It didn't quite have the same impact as Girl A did but that's unfair - this is a good and intriguing novel in its own right, irrespective of what has gone before it.
 The narrative centres on a school shooting in a small Lake District town.
 Picking up on the kind of activity exposed so well by Marianna Spring where people set out to 'prove' that such disasters never happened and that all the victims are actors, Dean has such a character, Trent, effectively pitted against the lived experience of one of the people deeply affected by it, Marty.
 Once I got over the irritation of Marty being short for Martha, not Martin, I was able to follow along easily (I read this in a few days while in Newport).
 I'm not sure why but Marty is written in the first person but all other authorial voices are written in the third.
 I'm due to go to an author event with Abigail Dean in less than a week from the time of writing this - that'll be my question.

 Coda - it was the editor's suggestion.
 Marty was originally written in the third person but the editor suggested it be changed to make it more inimate.
 Which worked.
 So then the question was why the others weren't also re-cast in the first person?
 It seems that, no, the intimacy of being the first person really only works for one character.
 Book three is already written.
 I'll definitely be in the queue for that one too.